 Porsche 718 Cayman review - Practicality, comfort and boot space

-The Porsche 718 Cayman is a two-seat sports car, and as a result doesn’t benefit from particularly practical packaging
+The Porsche 718 Cayman is a two-seat sports car, but it offers some practical storage options

 There’s only one body style to choose from – unless you go for the convertible Boxster model, which uses the same platform, engines and gearboxes.
 The Cayman coupe sits beneath the 911 sports car and only offers seating for two.
 There are a couple of neat touches though – including folding cupholders and a small shelf behind the engine compartment, plus a big storage space in the nose.